Small Shark Fish Aquarium

 Here are a few species sometimes considered for larger aquariums, but always remember that researching specific requirements for each species is essential:

 • Bamboo Sharks (Chiloscyllium spp.): These bottom-dwelling sharks are relatively docile and are considered one of the more manageable species for experienced aquarists.
 Their relatively small adult size and docile nature make them a popular (but still challenging) choice.
-However, even these need substantial tank size.
+Still, even these need substantial tank size.

 • Epaulette Sharks (Hemiscyllium ocellatum): Known for their ability to "walk" on the seabed using their pectoral fins, these sharks are another potential candidate, but they still require a significant tank volume.
 Their unique locomotion and generally calm temperament make them fascinating to observe.